 • With a large pack, which I use most often for backpacking with my family (when I’m carrying more stuff), I appreciate a higher degree of organization, with multiple pockets and an external zipper that provides direct access to the main compartment.

 #5 Try On Some Packs

 If you’ve plowed through the above steps winnowing your choices, by this final step you have a short list of choices—as in, two to four packs rather than eight to 10.
 It’s time to visit a store (or more than one) and try on a few packs, put some weight in them (stores often have a weighted bag to drop inside packs customers are trying on, or you could bring some of your own gear to throw inside it), and walk around.
 I would not buy a backpack without first seeing, wearing, and handling it.
-This is not only a significant cost, but it will affect how much you like carrying that pack, so it’s worth your time.
+A pack is a significant cost, and the fit will greatly affect how much you like carrying that pack, so it’s worth your time.

 How does each pack feel?
 Slight differences in sizing and design may translate to noticeable differences when you’re carrying each one.
 See whether you can adjust the harness easily to where it feels good, whether you can reach into side pockets while wearing it, and whether your head bumps against the pack when you look up.
 Set the pack down and get to know it: Check out the pockets and organization, ease of access, what it’s like to load and unload it.

 By this stage, if you’ve followed all of the above steps, chances are very high you will go home with a pack you’ll love for a long time.